Can I use Solo with Chrome?

 Yes, for example Microsoft account (Outlook email) supports password-less login on web.

-Not yet, but we're actively working on this
+Not yet, but we are actively working on an update to support this.

 Can I use Solo to store passwords?